miyadaiku/miyadaiku-docs/doc/contents/en/guide/article.rst

    <p>This is a HTML file</p>

-Property values are specified one per line, separating property names and value with ``:``.
+Property values are specified one per line, separating property name and value with ``:``.

 Jinja2 template